IEU Council endorses Log of Claims, prepares for fight ahead

 IEU General Secretary David Brear said spirited, informed discussions ensured the final claims reflect the real needs of staff.

 David thanked the hard-working Reps who gave up their Saturday morning to attend in person or online, calling their involvement an ‘essential part of our democratic process’.
-“Thanks also to every IEU Rep and members who has had their say in getting us to this critical juncture.”
+“Thanks also to every IEU Rep and member who has had their say in getting us to this critical juncture.”

 Key discussions driven by rank-and-file input included: